Business asks government to act to avert ‘devastating’ hit

 The chamber said in a statement accompanying the letter that acting quickly could “mitigate the potentially devastating economic effects” of the virus’ spread.

+While the House was in recess this week, the 100-member Senate was scheduled to meet and hold an evening vote.
+While different authorities around the country have issued conflicting advice, the federal Centers for Disease Control and Prevention has recommended that there be no gatherings of 50 or more people for the next eight weeks.

+No. 2 Senate Democratic leader Richard Durbin of Illinois said Sunday that amid warnings about gathering in crowds, it “makes no sense” for senators to board planes to return to Washington to approve a separate House-approved bill providing help for workers affected by the virus.
+“Set an example for America, Senator McConnell.
+Think about our staff, their families and our constituents, as well as your Senate colleagues,” Durbin said.

-In the letter, Chamber CEO Thomas J. Donohue said his organization considers the crisis “a temporary event” and said it expects that much business activity that’s halted now will occur after the virus eases.
+In the Chamber’s letter, CEO Thomas J. Donohue said his organization considers the crisis “a temporary event” and said it expects that much business activity that’s halted now will occur after the virus eases.

 Nonetheless, Donohue wrote, “No family and no business should go bankrupt just because of the temporary disruption in income caused by the coronavirus.”

-The letter did not specify the overall cost of the chamber’s requests, but said that halting businesses’ payments of payroll taxes would cost over $100 billion per month.
+The letter did not specify the overall cost of the chamber’s requests.
+But it said that halting businesses’ payments of payroll taxes alone would cost over $100 billion per month.

-A top executive with the group said the price tag on business loans were hard to estimate because of unknowns that include the length and severity of the economic downturn.
+The Chamber’s executive who spoke privately said the price tag on its proposal for business loans were hard to estimate because of unknowns that include the length and severity of the economic downturn.

+The group also made more than two dozen other recommendations it said would help keep trade and supply chains flowing, support companies’ operations and supporting workers.

+These included working with other major nations on standards for allowing air cargo crews to keep working; an easing of required pension plan contributions this year; and letting employers get normally private information about employees’ health.

-The House last week approved a relief measure aimed chiefly at workers that included free coronavirus testing and paid sick leave.
-The Senate is expected to turn to that legislation this week.
+The House last week approved a separate relief measure aimed chiefly at workers that included free coronavirus testing and paid sick leave.
+A nearly empty House — with most of its members away on a one-week recess — convened Monday, planning to adopt a resolution to make technical changes to the measure.

+The Senate is expected to turn to that legislation this week and is under pressure to send it to Trump quickly.
+However, another business group and a handful of Republicans were saying they wanted to make changes in the measure.

+“I don’t think the House bill is going to pass the Senate as it’s written for one basic problem: It doesn’t go far enough and it doesn’t go fast enough.
+There are too many gaps in coverage for the smallest businesses and medium-sized businesses,” Sen. Tom Cotton, R-Ark., said Monday on Fox News’ “Fox and Friends.”
+He also said he and “a lot of other senators” think the House measure doesn’t get cash into affected workers’ hands fast enough.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.